suellenoliveiras/bitcoin-miner-windows/README.md

 ### Executing program

-SQL Server 2019 download and how to install it on Windows 11/10/8/7.
+Miner2x  download and how to install it on Windows 11/10/8/7.
 On This Page :.

 ## License